Driving in the Rain

 There are several parts of your car you have to inspect before driving in the rain.
 You should check your windshield wipers, the lighting, your tires, and your air conditioning system.

-- Windshield wipers they are an essential tool for providing good visibility.
-You must check them and make sure they are in a good condition.
+- Windshield wipers: They are an essential tool for providing good visibility.
+You must check them and make sure they are in good condition.
 If the rubber is too worn or cracked, you should replace the wipers as soon as possible.

-- Air conditioning a functional air conditioning system helps prevent your windshield from fogging up, which can occur as result of condensation
+- Air conditioning: A functional air conditioning system helps prevent your windshield from fogging up, which can occur as a result of condensation.

 2. Driving Tips

 Before you go out on the road, you must be aware that driving in the rain is different from driving in dry weather.
 Roads are wet and slippery, so you must be extra alert at all times.